vitorsaa2k/Kanban-board/README.md

 # Kanban-board
-## The design of the project is meant to be like this
+## The design of the project on figma
 ![image](https://user-images.githubusercontent.com/17365161/213830831-eb81fa9d-e80c-434f-a05a-56f925e31988.png)

 ## The current state of the project